Maiden's Prayer: In popular media

 Yes, you shall be mine till the end of time.

+The piece remains especially popular in Asia.
+In Japan, the melody of Bądarzewska's "Maiden Prayer" is played when the platform doors of Shinkansen bullet trains close.

 In literature

-The Maiden's Prayer was used in a macabre context in Mary Wilkins Freeman's ghost story The Wind in the Rose-Bush (published 1903), where the main character, roused from sleep by the sound of the melody being played in a seemingly empty house, rushed downstairs to see who was at the piano, only to find that there was no one there.
+"Maiden's Prayer" was used in a macabre context in Mary Wilkins Freeman's ghost story The Wind in the Rose-Bush (published 1903), where the main character, roused from sleep by the sound of the melody being played in a seemingly empty house, rushed downstairs to see who was at the piano, only to find no one there.

+Interpretations

+"A Maiden's Prayer Op.
+4" by Bądarzewska is featured on Lang Lang's 2019 album Piano Book released by Deutsche Grammophon.

+Criticism

+Pianist and academic Arthur Loesser was among the critics of the piece and described it as "this dowdy product of ineptitude."